Beaver Lake (PNTs) and Old Canoe Island (PNT) Natural Area

-Beaver Lake is located just 5 km southeast of Lac la Biche.
-The lake has three PNTs and one PRA along its shores.
+The northern shore of Beaver Lake is located about 5 km southeast of Lac la Biche.
+The lake has three (PNT) Natural Areas and one PRA along its shores.

 Beaver Lake, Beaver Lake #2, and Old Canoe Island (PNT) NAs